sblantipodi/firefly_luciferin/README.md

 a little bit of lag to the mouse and is a CPU hog.

 If you are running Windows 8 or Windows 10 you can use `Desktop Duplication API (DDUPL)`, it's the fastest implementation yet, no lag, no stutter, very small usage of resources.
 DDUPL is accessed via [JNA](https://github.com/java-native-access/jna) using the [GStreamer bindings for Java](https://gstreamer.freedesktop.org/bindings/java.html).

 ## How To
-You can build the software from the source or if you prefer you can download the installer from [here](https://github.com/sblantipodi/JavaFastScreenCapture/releases).
+You can build the software from the source or if you prefer you can **download the installer from [here](https://github.com/sblantipodi/JavaFastScreenCapture/releases)**.
 `Fast Screen Capture` uses Java 14 to create the native installer, this means that you don't have to install Java or other libraries separately.

 This software can run on any Desktop PC using Windows.
 Linux and MacOS support will be added later.